Skip to Site Header Skip to Main Content Skip to Footer

 OCD (Obsessive-compulsive disorder) has been linked to low serotonin levels.
 Weighted blankets can increase the release of serotonin in the body, which can help reduce symptoms of OCD.
 [7]

-Did You Know: In the early 2000s, [9] occupational therapists started studying the effects of weighted vests and weighted blankets on children with sensory processing disorders, cognitive impairments, and the autism spectrum.
+Did You Know: In the early 2000s, [9] occupational therapists started studying the effects of weighted vests and blankets on children with sensory processing disorders, cognitive impairments, and autism spectrum disorders.

 Restless sleeper